vitali-fedulov/images/README.md

 <img align="right" style="margin-left:18px" src="logo.gif">

 The library compares images by perceptual similarity to find near duplicates and resized images.
-[Online image clustering](https://www.similar.pictures) is a JavaScript browser implementation to get an idea how well the algorithm performs on a larger image set.
+To get an idea how the algorithm works try a JavaScript implementation of the [online image clustering](https://www.similar.pictures).

 `Similar` function gives a verdict whether 2 images are similar or not.